casid/jte/docs/pre-compiling.md

     Available since jte ^^**1.6.0**^^.

-The [Gradle plugin](https://plugins.gradle.org/plugin/gg.jte.gradle) can generate all templates during the Gradle build.
+The [Gradle plugin][jte-gradle-plugin] can generate all templates during the Gradle build.
 Please note that paths specified in Java must match those specified in Gradle.

 !!! warning